emcramer/TRACEQC/README.md

 ### Core Algorithm

 The core algorithm is implemented in the `align_spheroid` package.
 Refer to the function documentation within the python package for details on use.
+See the `synthetic-example.ipynb` notebook for an example application of the algorithm to simulated data.

-### Jupyter Notebooks
+### Jupyter Notebooks for Paper Figures

-The `paper` directory contains Jupyter notebooks that reproduce the figures from the manuscript.
+The `paper` directory contains Jupyter notebooks with code used to generate the figures from the manuscript.
 To run these notebooks, ensure that you have installed Jupyter and all the dependencies listed in `requirements.txt`.
+Figures that describe findings from the biological data will need a local copy of the data set.

 Example to create Figure 1: